 So, a GED program offers a second chance for students who didn’t finish their secondary education.

-Students that dropped out of high school can get heir high school equivalency (HSE) diploma.
+Students that left high school without a diploma can earn a high school equivalency (HSE) diploma.

-In the U.S., there are three HSE test options, the TASC (Test Assessing Secondary Completion), the HiSET (High School Equivalency Test), and the GED (General Education Development).
+In the U.S., there are currently two HSE test options, the HiSET (High School Equivalency Test) and the GED (General Education Development) exam.

-The most widely used is the GED exam, and when we use GED in this post, we refer to either of the available options.
+The most widely used is the GED exam, and when we use GED in this post, we refer to either of these options.

 Usually, states have their own specific GED age and other prerequisite criteria before applicants can enroll in a GED program and take the GED exam.
-You can check here which of the options is/are used in your state.
+You can check here if your state uses the GED or HiSET.

 Only people who are not attending a high school can take the GED test and be awarded a GED Diploma.
 This is the main eligibility requirement.